4.9-Stars

 Switchboard Electrical Inspection

-Home electrical inspections often uncover typical issues that need prompt attention.
-Outdated wiring is a common problem, especially in older homes, which can lead to faulty wiring and pose a significant fire hazard.
+Electrical inspections often highlight common issues needing quick action.
+Outdated wiring is often seen, especially in older homes, and can lead to faulty wires or a fire risk.

 Overloaded circuits are another frequent concern, as they can result in tripped circuit breakers or even electrical fires.
 Loose wires, exposed conductors, and improperly secured cables can also create dangerous situations.